miladfarca/arith-compiler/README.md

 # arith-compiler
-Implementing an arithmetic Interpreter and Compiler.
+Implementing an `Arithmetic Interpreter and Compiler`.

 In this project I will be writing an Interpreter/Compiler in C to do basic arithmetic computation.